 Changes in Appetite: Noticeable weight loss or gain due to altered eating habits.

-Sleep Disturbances: Difficulty falling asleep, staying asleep, or sleeping excessively.
+Sleep Disturbances: Having difficulty with falling asleep, staying asleep, or excessive sleeping.

 Difficulty Concentrating: Trouble focusing or making decisions.